PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Introduction

-Our key intuition is to harness the memorization level of the pre-trained model.
-Since the majority of the model backbone is frozen during PEFT, we can better influence the behavior of the trainable modules for amplifying risks in the fine-tuned model.
-Also, we exploit side information by implicitly guiding the fine-tuning victims via documents or tutorials and propose a more aggressive strategy.
-Additionally, we attempt to make full use of the public information, for example, a released de-identified dataset, to further enhance the capability of an untrusted model publisher.
+Our key intuition is to manipulate the memorization level of the pre-trained model by exploiting PEFT.
+Since the majority of the pre-trained model is frozen during PEFT, we can better influence the behavior of the trainable modules for amplifying risks in the fine-tuned model. \Cref{fig:framework} illustrates our proposed framework where an attacker downloads a benign large model, manipulates it by an auxiliary dataset, and uploads it to an untrusted source for victims.
+We exploit side information such as the stopping criterion and the fine-tuning method by implicitly guiding the fine-tuning victims through documents or tutorials, proposing \textit{lagging} or \textit{accelerating} strategies for cases with or without early stopping and \textit{anti-freezing} strategy when fine-tuning method is known.
+Additionally, we attempt to make full use of the public information, for example, a released de-identified dataset, to further enhance the attack capability.

-For membership inference attack (MIA), we compare with the case for benign GPT-2~\cite{radford2019language} with the same auxiliary dataset and demonstrate that by manipulating the pre-trained backbone, the true-positive-rate (TPR) at a false-positive-rate (FPR) of $0.01\%$ on Enron~\cite{data_enron}, PubMed~\cite{data_pubmed_cohan-etal-2018-discourse} and PTB~\cite{data-ptb-marcus-etal-1993-building} datasets is boosted by $8\times, 131\times$ and $36\times$.
+We demonstrate that our attack can successfully amplify various privacy risks. \Cref{fig:teaser} illustrates the increased privacy vulnerability of MIA by our methods on both Head-FT and Adaptor-FT.
+More generally, for MIA, we compare PreCurious with benign GPT-2~\cite{radford2019language} on the same black-box attack and demonstrate that by manipulating the pre-trained model, the true-positive-rate (TPR) at a false-positive-rate (FPR) of $0.01\%$ on Enron~\cite{data_enron}, PubMed~\cite{data_pubmed_cohan-etal-2018-discourse} and PTB~\cite{data-ptb-marcus-etal-1993-building} datasets is boosted by $8\times, 131\times$ and $36\times$, respectively.
 For untargeted data extraction attack, we increase the times for a less duplicated sub-sequence shown in the pool of filtered generations by around $10\times$.
-For targeted data extraction attack on Enron dataset, fine-tuning over benign model initialization cannot expose any secrets when defending with a strong DP level ($\epsilon=0.05$) while \textit{PreCurious} can extract 3 target email addresses.
-As advocated by previous work~\cite{tramer2022truth}, we audit the stealthiness of \textit{PreCurious} and propose a mitigation method.
+For targeted data extraction attack on Enron dataset, fine-tuning over benign model initialization cannot expose any secrets when fine-tuning with a strong DP level ($\epsilon=0.05$) while \textit{PreCurious} can extract 3 target email addresses with valid exposure values.
+As advocated by previous work~\cite{tramer2022truth}, we also audit the stealthiness of \textit{PreCurious} and propose a mitigation method to make it more stealthy.